cachebag/Ticked/docs/nest.md

 # NEST+
 <br>

 NEST+ is the bread and butter of Ticked.
-My goal with it is to create a central environment for STEM students in particular to handle all of the things they typically do in 3 different platforms and place them into one place.
+It's built from the ground up, with many of the features being inspired by Vim.
+The goal is to implement the most useful plugins and features while still giving a decent amount of control and customization to the user.

 <br>

 Most aren't familiar with code editors like Vim, which is okay.
-The idea is that for those who are especially interested in communicating with their terminal and learning skills, such as vim, this will be a place to do that in a bit more of a friendly fashion.
+The idea is that for those who are especially interested in communicating with their terminal and learning skills, such as Vim, this will be a place to do that in a bit more of a friendly and straightforward fashion.

 ##  Navigating NEST+